theguisse/ds-west-github_activity_011120/README.md

 Warning: Merge conflict.
   - If for some reason I have edited this README.md file as I've proceeded with the lesson, and you have also edited it, you will run into a merge conflict.
-  - If you try to merge changes on a file which has been changed
-  - Your merge will fail, and you will have to commit your changes, then repeat the pull.
+  - If you try to merge changes on a file which has been changed your merge will fail, and you will have to commit your changes, then repeat the pull.
   - Still, your merge conflict will not be resolved.
 After running the second `git pull`, open the file, which will now have text indications of where the versions differ.
   - Decide what changes to keep, or in other words, make the file look like you want it to look.
   - Finally, commit the merge